Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 showing in particular that the $p$-adic valuation is constant on Galois orbits of characters.
-Thus by applying the above theorem to the subgroup $M=\langle \chi \rangle=\{\chi^n: n\in\N\}$ and possibly applying an element of the Galois group, we obtain the desired statement. \end{proof} \begin{remark} Corollary \ref{cor:nonvanishingPS} holds with $M_\nu=\{\1\}$ exactly if $\ev_p(\nu(\chi))$ is constant as a function of $\widehat{G}$.
+Thus by applying the above theorem to the subgroup $M=\langle \chi \rangle=\{\1,\chi,\ldots,\chi^{p-1}\}$ and possibly applying an element of the Galois group, we obtain the desired statement. \end{proof} Note that the assumptions of Corollary \ref{cor:nonvanishingPS} are satisfied for $R = \Z_p$ and so Theorem \ref{thm:nonvanishingPSintro} from the introduction follows as a special case. \begin{remark} Corollary \ref{cor:nonvanishingPS} holds with $M_\nu=\{\1\}$ exactly if $\ev_p(\nu(\chi))$ is constant as a function on $\widehat{G}$.
 Note that by Proposition \ref{prop:invertible} a sufficient condition for this to be true is that $\ev_p(\nu(\mathbf{1}))=0$ as this means that $\nu$ is invertible.
 In this case, this can also be seen directly using the congruence

 when $\chi$ has order $p$ (this last observation is implicit in the arguments in \cite{FeKiKu12}). \end{remark}